-Michael T. Burr, Director
+Michael T. Burr, Executive Director

-Michael brings 25 years of industry experience to the Microgrid Institute initiative.
-He began his career in 1989 on the editorial staff of Independent Energy magazine and the Independent Energy Forum, serving developers and finance executives in the independent power producer (IPP) industry.
-In the early 1990s he served a brief stint as communications director for the National Independent Energy Producers trade association (succeeded by EPSA).
-He then began an independent analysis and consulting practice that numbered among its clients IBM, Barclays PLC, PriceWaterhouse Coopers, Sutherland Asbill & Brennan, and U.S. Generating Co.
+Michael began his career in 1988 on the editorial staff of Independent Energy magazine and the Independent Energy Forum, serving developers and finance executives in the independent power producer (IPP) industry.
+In the 1990s, after serving as communications director for the National Independent Energy Producers trade association (succeeded by EPSA), he began an independent analysis and consulting practice that numbered among its clients IBM, Barclays PLC, PricewaterhouseCoopers, Sutherland Asbill & Brennan, and U.S. Generating Co.
 In the late 1990s he served as editor of PennWell’s Electric Light & Power magazine.
 In the 2000s he served as editor-at-large for Inside Counsel magazine.
 He joined Public Utilities Reports in 2001, and from September 2007 through April 2014 he served as editor-in-chief of Public Utilities Fortnightly, the journal of record for the U.S. investor-owned utility industry.
-He also was Fortnightly's associate publisher from 2009 through 2014.
+He also served as associate publisher from 2009 through 2014.

 Michael is a highly sought public speaker, lecturer, and facilitator, and regularly contributes his time and expertise to industry associations and community service organizations.
 He lives and works in Central Minnesota with his wife of 31 years and their three children.